eaprelsky/infodynamics/book/15_consciousness_as_electricity.md

 ### The Determinism Challenge

-Information physics reveals that cognitive processes follow mathematical relationships as precise as those governing planetary motion or chemical reactions.
+Information dynamics reveals that cognitive processes follow mathematical relationships as precise as those governing planetary motion or chemical reactions.
 Given sufficient knowledge of initial conditions and circuit parameters, the theory suggests that thoughts, decisions, and behaviors should be predictable in principle.

 **The Mathematical Expression:**
 At any moment, the next state of consciousness can theoretically be calculated from current electrical conditions: